-A lengthy article of some sophistication and humour published in the New York Times in 1895 made a bold claim:
+A lengthy article of some sophistication and humour, published in the New York Times in 1895, made a bold claim:

 …to take a serious view of eating is commonly considered in all Anglo-Saxon communities as the mark of a frivolous, if not depraved, mind.

-Countless restaurateurs and chefs, of diverse backgrounds, have made their contribution, in countries largely founded by British settlers.
+Since their time countless restaurateurs and chefs, of diverse backgrounds, cooking in different traditions or creating their own, have made their own contribution, in countries largely founded by British settlers.

 World cuisine is in these places today a datum, unknown in Gilded Era New York.

 Have things really changed though?
 Is, say, McDonald’s and its many progeny simply the latest form of the old public feasting?
 Does the new cooking really cut it, in a way that changed the culture?